rhaas80/pa_volume/pa_volume.1.md

 If SINK-NAME is not given then the target sink is left unchanged.

-If VOLUME is not given, then the current volume is reported.
+If VOLUME or "toggle" is not given, then the current volume is reported.

 If CLIENT is not given, volumes for all clients are reported.